 Jimmy Carter (#39)

-After half a century, President Carter was the second president to Polk County and the first to visit Lakeland.
+President Carter became the second US president to spend a day in Lakeland.
 The last-minute trip happened during his bid for re-election in 1980, and his campaign rally was held at the RP Funding Center (back then known as the Lakeland Civic Center).

 George W. Bush (#43)